zbzailab/Astroverse-i18n/src/content/posts/us/astro-components-7.md

 ---
 title: The result is a faster site
-description: the basic building blocks of any second project
+description: the basic building blocks of any astro project
 category:
   - One
 tags: